The St. Louis Red Stockings 1876 season

 The players

 Eighteen different players appeared in the boxscores found to date for the Red Stockings from 1876.
-The core of the club, Morgan, Redmond, and Dillon were all that remained of the core from 1873, all playing in at least 90 games.
+Morgan, Redmond, and Dillon were all that remained of the core from 1873, all playing in at least 90 games.
 Art Croft finished his second full season with 91 games.

 Player# gamesYears with Reds